cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/mbtool.rst

     |cli-dash-c-text|

-.. option:: -t
+.. option:: -t, --normalize-internaldate

     Normalize ``internaldate`` on all index records of all listed *mailbox*\ es to match the *Date:* header if they're off by more than a day, which can be used to fix up a mailbox which has been restored from backup and lost its internaldate information.

-.. option:: -r
+.. option:: -r, --new-uniqueid

     Create a new unique ID for all listed *mailbox*\ es.
+Only works for legacy mailboxes.

 Examples
 ========